-According to my last year’s poll about 15% of this blog’s readers use binary options and in their currency trading.
-15% also use other types of financial options to trade Forex.
-Although it is not much compared with the popularity of the spot market, the options can be very useful in portfolio of every trader.
+Many Forex traders still prefer to use binary options and in their currency trading.
+Quite a few also use other types of financial options to trade Forex.
+Although it is not much compared with the popularity of the spot market, options can be very useful in the portfolio of every trader.
 However, there are two problems when dealing with online options trading industry:

 The first problem will be addressed here by explaining the basics of binary and vanilla options and their main difference.
-The second problem cannot be addressed by me alone, but I can start by introducing vanilla options and manageable binary options as a viable alternative to gambling opportunities that most popular BO brokers actually offer.
+The second problem cannot be addressed by a single website, but we can start by introducing vanilla options and manageable binary options as a viable alternative to gambling opportunities that most popular BO brokers actually offer.

 Vanilla options are financial contracts that entitle a right to buy or sell a specific asset at a particular price (called strike) on or before an agreed time/date.
-An example of a call option (bullish) is a contract for a right to buy 1 lot of EUR/USD at 1.4000 (assuming current rate of 1.3670) on December 31, 2014.
-If you buy such an option, you are betting on significant EUR/USD uptrend during the next year.
-Your gain on the strike date is calculated as X — 1.4000, where X is the EUR/USD rate on December 31, 2014.
-For the sake of example, let us consider that it reaches 1.4221.
-Your end gain is 1.4221 — 1.4000 or 221 pips or $2,210.
+An example of a call option (bullish) is a contract for a right to buy 1 lot of EUR/USD at 1.2000 (assuming the current rate of 1.1837) on December 31, 2021.
+If you buy such an option, you are betting on significant EUR/USD uptrend during this year.
+Your gain on the strike date is calculated as X — 1.2000, where X is the EUR/USD rate on December 31, 2021.
+For the sake of example, let's consider that it reaches 1.2221.
+Your end gain is 1.2221 — 1.2000 or 221 pips or $2,210.
 Depending on the price you paid for this call option, you can calculate your total profit or loss.
-E.g. if you paid $1,000 for it, your total profit would be $2,210 — $1,000 = $1,210.
+E.g., if you paid $1,000 for it, your total profit would be $2,210 — $1,000 = $1,210.

 Let us look at an example of a losing vanilla option trade but now with a put option (bearish).
 You anticipate a

-European options cannot be sold before the contract’s expiry date.
-In the examples above, you would not be able to sell your European options before December 31, 2014.
-Obviously, European options for the same underlying asset, same entry and strike price and same expiry date should always be valued cheaper or equally to American options.
-If you are focusing on Forex trading, you will probably never deal with European options as currency options are rarely traded in European style.
+European options cannot be sold before the contract's expiry date.
+In the examples above, you would not be able to sell your European options before December 31, 2021.
+Obviously, European options for the same underlying asset, same entry and strike price, and same expiry date should always be valued cheaper or equally to American options.
+If you are focusing on Forex trading, you will probably never deal with European options as currency options are rarely traded in the European style.

 Binary options are not vanilla options.
 They are exotic style options as they are neither American nor European.
-The main difference between the binary and the vanilla options is the fixed outcome of the former: you get a fixed ROI on the contract’s price if option ends
+The main difference between the binary and the vanilla options is the fixed outcome of the former: you get a fixed ROI (return on investment) on the contract's price if option ends

 Despite their disadvantages and apparent difference from the traditional spot Forex trading, both vanilla and binary variants can be used as an auxiliary tool by common retail traders.
-If you follow my blog, you should have probably read my case study for using a spot FX trade to hedge a binary options trade.
-There are other ways to combine spot and options, but to do that you have to choose your broker carefully.
+You have probably read our case study for using a spot FX trade to hedge a binary option trade.
+There are other ways to combine spot and options, but to do so, you have to choose your broker carefully.

 First thing to do is to avoid binary trading brokers with inflexible strike prices and times.
-It is also a bad idea to trade with a binary options providers that forbid exiting a trade before the expiry of the option.
-Flexible contract size is also a very important property for successful combination of binary and spot trading.
+It is also a bad idea to trade with binary option providers that forbid exiting a trade before the expiry of the option.
+A flexible contract size is also a very important property for successful combination of binary and spot trading.
 If your broker lacks all of the

-Second, the best binary brokers offer not only standard call/put but also such important option types as “touch”/”
+Second, the best binary brokers offer not only the standard calls and puts but also such important option types as "touch"/"

 There is a number of ways to enhance your overall trading performance using different kinds of options.
 Here is a short list of some such methods:

-If you would like emphasize some other advantages or disadvantages of the different types of FX options, please feel free to do so using the form below.
+If you would like emphasize some other advantages or disadvantages of the different types of FX options, please feel free to join our Forex forum for a discussion.